California Psalms

 22 A wave makes no mistakes.

-to reach the endpoint of its fate.
+resolve to reach finality of fate.

 24 A wave hurries on business,

-not caring how being itself will change
+not caring how being itself will alter

-social machinations, its arrival simply offering
+social fabrics, its arrival simply bringing in

 another time and renovated world.